-The number of unmarried couples who are living together has dramatically increased in recent years and over 40% of births in the UK are now outside marriage.
+The number of unmarried couples living together has dramatically increased in recent years.
+Nearly half of births in the UK are now outside marriage.

-Many people still believe that there is a status of ‘common law marriage’ which gives cohabitants the same rights as married couples.
-However, this is not the case.
-The financial orders available to married couples do not apply to couples living together and cohabitants must rely instead on (often) complex law that has developed over time to deal with their problems.
+Many people still believe that there is a status of ‘common law marriage’ which gives cohabitees the same rights as married couples.
+But this is a fallacy.
+The financial orders available to married couples do not apply to couples living together.
+Cohabitees must rely instead on often complex law that has developed over time to deal with their problems.

-This is why an increasing number of cohabiting couples are choosing to enter into a Cohabitation Agreement, which sets out the arrangements which will apply whilst they are living together, as well as establishing rights on the breakdown of the relationship.
+This is why an increasing number of cohabiting couples sign Cohabitation Agreements.
+These sets out the arrangements which will apply while they are living together, as well as establishing rights if the relationship breaks down.

-Cohabitation Agreements are governed by the principals of the law of contract.
-Therefore, to be enforceable, those signing it must not be placed under any undue influence, they must intend to create legal relations, there must be consideration and the Agreement must be certain and clear.
+For a cohabitation agreement to be enforceable, those signing it must not be placed under any undue influence, they must intend to create legal relations, there must be consideration and the agreement must be certain and clear.

 Our team of family law specialists in Chester and Shrewsbury is highly experienced in advising cohabitees and drafting Cohabitation Agreements that reflect their current situation and minimise the risk of future disagreements.